 Inside the Bunkhouse

 Warm & cozy bunkhouse in the mountains.
-Great drying room, 4 comfy bunk beds downstairs, DVD, music player & well equipped modern kitchen, 2 big showers, 2 loos, sleeps 8 (max 12).
+Great drying room, 4 comfy bunk beds downstairs, DVD, music player, wireless internet access (please see note in FAQs) & well equipped modern kitchen, 2 big showers, 2 loos, sleeps 8 (max 12).
 Please see photos and info for exact spec before booking – we aim to please!

 After washing the mud off your boots………..come into the Bunkhouse.
 It was built probably in the 17th century as an outhouse to Foelortho farm and has been used for the last forty years as a log and timber store and overflow dormitory for visitors who were prepared to rough it.

 Now reinforced with stronger walls and a slate roof it’s been magically transformed into self contained, self catering Bunkhouse accommodation ideal for groups of walkers, cyclists, canoeists, bird watchers, scouts, guides, photographers, painters, musicians……………

 Everything is in place for welcoming home an intrepid group of hungry adventurers, wet and exhausted from some demanding outdoor pursuit.
 There’s a place for rucksacks, a cosy drying room (eqipped with a radiator, de-humidifier, and extractor fan) for sopping wet cagouls and footwear.

 The wet room’s warm and snug with two connected showers and a washbasin.
 There are two separate toilets with wash basins.The Combi boiler gives you all the hot water you could possibly want, and also powers five radiators.
 Even with snow and ice outside, this little home in the hills is as warm as toast – truly a ‘bunkhouse heaven’.